TobiasReichert/How_to_openthread/README.md

 https://github.com/RIOT-OS/RIOT/tree/master/tests/openthread

 ### SAMR21
-Gets in Leader state but cc2650 with orginal openthread can't connect.
+~~Gets in Leader state but cc2650 with orginal openthread can't connect.~~ befor starting openthread you must change the channel to the same number